 My health journey hasn’t been easy these last few years after my car accident.
 Adding on to working a desk job for 8+ hours a day doesn’t help with keeping the pounds off.

-But with people who inspire me (like this message from Henry Cavill), it’s my goal to just keep pushing to feel better.
+But with people who inspire me, it’s my goal to just keep pushing to feel better.

 What I love about myself is that I’m willing to try any kind of workout.
 From hiking to boxing, tennis, barre, BBG, Pilates, taking a self-defense class, bootcamp with former NFL players, running, and more running, I think it’s safe to say I’m a very active person.